EtherealEngine/Universal-Volumetric/README.md

 - ImagesPath: Eg: `/home/3D/export_#####.jpg`
 - KTX2FilesPath: Eg: `/home/3D/export_#####.ktx2`

 Frame numbers are calculated from the file names itself, Hence file names should be indexed (with padding).
 The manifest file also uses this notation in specifying `DRCURLPattern` and `KTX2URLPattern`.
 The indexing can be either 0 based indexing or 1 based indexing, but make sure it is consistent between Geometry files and Texture files.
-These indices are vital for the player to calculate right frame and render it with the right geometry/texture.
+These indices are vital for the player to calculate the correct frame and render it with the right geometry/texture.

 ### Demo